-If living without plastic was easy, we would all be doing it! ?
+If living without plastic was easy, we’d all be doing it!

-And that is one of the reasons that deter people from trying to live plastic-free ?
+And that is one of the reasons that deter people from trying to living without plastic.

 So, in the spirit of Plastic Free July, I thought I would start with some of the reasons you might have heard, or given yourself, for not trying to reduce our plastic consumption.

 Plastics are everywhere and, while I see that there is a problem, nothing I do will make any impact.

 Sadly, this is the most common comment that has been made to me since I first started talking about trying to reduce my plastic consumption!
 But we can make a difference!
 It was consumer demand that led to the banning of single-use plastic carrybags in supermarkets!
 And it was consumer demand that led to the re-introduction of 10 cent recycling for plastic bottles and glass bottles in most Australian States and Territories, despite very heavy lobbying by companies such as Coca Cola for over a decade.

 This is true.
 Without plastic we would not have motor cars, lots of household appliances, clothes and shoes and many of the newer medical breakthroughs.
 Not all plastic is bad.
 It’s just the single-use plastic, like the plastic bags we use to separate our veggies when we take them from the supermarket to our homes.
 I mean do we really think the bananas, already perfectly wrapped by nature, need another bag just to be transported home to the fruitbowl?